Worldly Product Impact Calculator Methodology

 - Blended materials - based on the expertise and insights of the Worldly team.

-The materials are meant to reflect an industry average of textile processes.
-At times, this means that the representative materials are a mix of yarn and textile formation methods that may never be used in the same material in the real world.
+The materials are meant to reflect an industry average of manufacturing processes.
+At times, this means that the representative materials for textiles are a mix of yarn and textile formation methods that may never be used in the same material in the real world.
 Because the tool uses representative blends, the impacts for these materials will not exactly match the materials used by brands.
 Rather, by providing an industry-weighted average, the Product Impact Calculator provides users with a directionally correct starting point.
-Product Impact Calculator users are encouraged to replace these representative materials with more customized ones that they have modeled in the Higg MSI (additional details are provided in Appendix B).
+PIC users are encouraged to replace these representative materials with more customized ones that they have modeled in the Higg MSI (additional details are provided PIC Product Category and Material details).

-The impacts for materials come from Tier 4, (Raw Material Extraction), Tier 3 (Raw Material Processing), Tier 2 (Material Production) and the transportation between those tiers of the supply chain.
-The inputs, assumptions, and data sources for every material is available to users within the Product Impact Calculator.
+Materials impacts come from Tier 4, (Raw Material Extraction), Tier 3 (Raw Material Processing), Tier 2 (Material Production) and the transportation between those tiers of the supply chain.
+The inputs, assumptions, and data sources for every material is available to users within the PIC.

 Figure 1 - Illustration of the Product Impact Calculator material value chain